 - a.
 Principal Contractors will be responsible for determining the training needs of their personnel.
-As a minimum this will include site induction, regular toolbox talks and topic specific environmental training as follows: - i.
-The site induction will be provided to all site personnel and will include, as a minimum: - Training purpose, objectives and key issues; - Contractor's environmental policy and key performance indicators; - Due diligence, duty of care and responsibilities; - Relevant conditions of any environmental licence and/or the relevant conditions of approval; - Site specific issues and controls including those described in the environmental procedures; - Reporting procedure for environmental hazards and incidents; and - Communication protocols. - ii.
-Toolbox talks will be held on a regular basis in order to provide a project or site wide update, including any key or recurring environmental issues; and - iii.
-Topic specific environmental training should be based upon, but is not limited to, Issue specific subplans required under Section 3.4 (a) (i-xi). - b.
-Principal Contractors will conduct a Training Needs Analysis which: - i.
-Identifies that all staff are to receive an environmental induction and undertake environmental incident management training; - ii.
-Identifies the competency requirements of staff that hold environmental roles and responsibilities documented within the Construction Environmental Management Plan and sub-plans; - iii.
-Identifies appropriate training courses/events and the frequency of training to achieve and/or maintain these competency requirements; and iv.
-Implements and documents as part of the CEMP a training schedule that plans attendance at environmental training events, provides mechanisms to notify staff of their training requirements, and identifies staff who do not attend scheduled training events or who have overdue training requirements.
+As a minimum this will include site induction, regular toolbox talks and topic specific environmental training as follows: - The site induction will be provided to all site personnel and will include, as a minimum: - Training purpose, objectives and key issues. - Contractor's environmental policy and key performance indicators. - Due diligence, duty of care and responsibilities. - Relevant conditions of any environmental licence and/or the relevant conditions of approval. - Site specific issues and controls including those described in the environmental procedures. - Reporting procedure for environmental hazards and incidents. - Communication protocols. - b.
+Toolbox talks will be held on a regular basis in order to provide a project or site wide update, including any key or recurring environmental issues. - c.
+Topic specific environmental training, eg erosion and sediment control training will be undertaken for relevant site personnel as determined by the Principal Contractor.

+- d.
+Principal Contractors will conduct a Training Needs Analysis which: - a.
+Identifies the competency requirements of staff that hold environmental roles and responsibilities documented within the Construction Environmental Management Plan and sub-plans. - b.
+Identifies appropriate training events and the frequency of training to achieve and/or maintain these competency requirements. - c.
+Implements a documented training schedule which plans attendance at training events, provides mechanisms to notify staff of their training requirements, and identifies staff that fail to attend scheduled training events or who have overdue training requirements. - d.
+Identifies that all staff are to receive an environmental induction and undertake environmental incident management training.